kennywlino/blog-codefellows/content/posts/design-school/ui-ux/ui-design-fundamentals.md

 Image taken from Stark.

-### Scale
+## Scale

-Scale describes how large or small an element is, especially in regards to the porportions between elements.
+Scale describes how large or small an element is, especially in regards to the proportions between elements.

 When working with scale, we should consider:

 1. Should it be readable?
 2. How much space is available?

-#### Type
+### Type

 Paragraph text should be no smaller than 16px.